-arning Outcomes e learner will: ssment Criteria earner can: 1.
-Be able to read and understand key specialist 1.1.
-Identify and read own list of key specialist words words 1.2.
-Select words from own list to match with definitions 2.
-Be able to complete a form 2.1 Identify words and phrases commonly used on forms 2.2 Complete a straightforward form
+Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to read and understand key specialist 1.1.
+Identify and read own list of key specialist words. words.
+1.2.
+Select words from own list to match with definitions.
+2. Be able to complete a form.
+2.1 Identify words and phrases commonly used on forms.
+2.2 Complete a straightforward form.